AustinDecker/BaserowApiWrapper/README.md

       "filters": "String"
     }
     ```
-  - **Returns:** A JSON object with next, prev links, and data containing a list of objects.
+  - **Returns:** A Promise resolving to a JSON object with next, prev links, and data containing a list of objects.

 - `getRow(tableID, rowID)`:
   - **tableID:** ID of the table in Baserow.